NeuroScript MovAlyzeR Help Send comments on this topic.

 EXAMPLE 3: A multi-stroke drawing with various directions may not have one preferential directory.
 Absolute velocity should be used to segment.
 Measures should be used based on absolute size, absolute velocity, absolute acceleration, and absolute jerk.

-Advanced Settings
+Discontinuity Settings